jinjideqiangwei/kubernetes/examples/sharing-clusters/README.md

 # Sharing Clusters

 This example demonstrates how to access one kubernetes cluster from another.
-It only works if both clusters are running on the same network, on a cloud provider that provides a private ip range per network (eg: GCE, GKE, AWS).
+It only works if both clusters are running on the same network, on a cloud provider that provides a private ip range per network (e.g.: GCE, GKE, AWS).

 ## Setup